 Pam began playing piano at age four and studied classical music through high school.
 She turned her attention to art at Pitzer College in Southern California where she earned a B.A. in painting, sculpture and art history.
 Her paintings have been widely exhibited and have received several awards.
 She has taught art and music courses at various West Coast colleges and Waldorf schools.
 She founded a summer art school for children in Maine, where she spent her childhood summers sailing amongst islands with her family.
 Her father often inspired her with music he brought back from his travels to many foreign lands.

 Pam first heard a hammered dulcimer being played in 1977.
 "I knew instantly that I had to play this instrument," she recalls.
 Unable to find a hammered dulcimer after many months of searching, she decided to take a class at a school that also provided an instrument to learn on.
 Philip was the teacher.
 "When we met, it was like we had known each other all our lives."

 "I had this dream," remembers Philip, "to combine the harp and dulcimer into one sound.
 When I met Pam, I realized she had a musical spirit similar to mine and soon we were playing music together.
 It was like finding two complementary halves and creating an aural texture that is unique and complete in its musical expression.
 It allowed us to bring together the music we love -- Celtic, classical and folk music from around the world -- and to create something uniquely our own."

-The Bouldings' love for music is embraced by all five of their children ages 30 to 41, who currently return with their families from across the country to bring together their talents and merriment each December to Magical Strings' Celtic Yuletide concerts.
-When not on the road Philip and Pam teach, build instruments, run their School of Magical Strings, give school programs, compose, and seem to have boundless energy for their creative life which is nurtured at their home on a beautiful farm by the Puget Sound.
+The Bouldings' love for music is embraced by all five of their children ages 30 to 41, who currently return with their families from across the country to bring together their talents and merriment each December to Magical Strings' Can valtrex be bought over the counter.
+When not on the road Philip and Pam teach, build Metformin rezeptfrei bestellen, run their Como se usa o remedio fluconazol, give school programs, compose, and seem to have boundless energy for their creative life which is nurtured at their home on a beautiful farm by